carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 The onboarding programme for Subcommunity Leaders offers a structured introduction to The Carpentries, with particular attention to multilingual communication, subcommunity coordination, and the organisation’s mission and pedagogy.
 Delivered across four one-hour sessions, the programme combines presentations, facilitated discussion, practical activities, and reflection to prepare leaders to steward their subcommunities effectively and inclusively.

-Participants engage with The Carpentries’ programmatic offerings, partnership model, and research-informed teaching practices, while gaining clarity on the Subcommunity Leader role and its scope of work.
+Participants engage with The Carpentries’ programmatic offerings, Partnership model, and research-informed teaching practices, while gaining clarity on the Subcommunity Leader role and its scope of work.
 The programme provides space to explore approaches to hosting community calls, meetups, and self-organised workshops, and to strengthen engagement within regional contexts.

 ## Offboarding